Schools Local Offer

 - Additional visits for those children who need them

-- The SENCo will liaise with SENCos from the previous or receiving school
+- Our SENDCO will liaise with SENDCOs from the previous or receiving school

-- Pparents/carers can arrange meetings with the SENCo and/or class teacher prior to a child starting at Petersgate.
+- Parents/carers can arrange meetings with the SENDCO and/or class teacher prior to a child starting at Petersgate.

 How are the school’s resources allocated and matched to children’s special educational needs?

-- The SEN budget is allocated each year.
+- The SEND budget is allocated each year.
 The money is used to provide additional support or resources for children who need them

 How will I be involved in discussions about and planning for my child’s education?